SrinivasEsapalli/DevOps-complete/Aws/Compute-services/Readme.md

 - container orchestrators are brains of a containerized environments.
 They do all tasks like deploying containers across all available servers, load balancing request to containers.
 - providing container to container connectivity.
 -  Restrating failed containers.
-- Moving containers whern hosts fail
+- Moving containers when hosts fail
 Ex: Kubernetes, ECS.
 APache Mesos

 ### ECS
 - Ecs is managed by amazon and it is fully managed container orchestration service that helps manage and scale containerized applications.
 - containers run on ec2 instances or fargate.
 - EC2
 ![screenshot](https://github.com/SrinivasEsapalli/DevOps-complete/blob/main/linux/Screenshorts/Screen%2036.jpg)
 - control plane will act as brain.
 - With ec2 we need to manage the worker node i,e install docker, ECS Agent, Firewall, Patches etc in the cluster then ecs will manages the containers and here we will get full control of the infrastructure since we are configuring it.